Decathlon/vitamin-compose/ratings/README.md

 `showNote: Boolean = false` | Displays the note and the number of comments at the end of the stars `nbComments: Int? = null` | Number of comments attached to the note.
 Null if you want to display nothing `maxValue: Int = 5` | Max value of the note.
-By default, 5 `colors: RatingsColors = VitaminRatingsColors.primary()` | Primary or emphasis colors applied on stars `sizes: RatingsSizes = VitaminRatingsSizes.mediumSize()` | Small or medium size applied on stars and text if they are displayed
+By default, 5 `colors: RatingColors = VitaminRatingColors.primary()` | Primary or emphasis colors applied on stars `sizes: RatingSizes = VitaminRatingSizes.medium()` | Small or medium size applied on stars and text if they are displayed

 ### ReadOnlyCompact